AriFordsham/GHCWiki/ghc-kinds/kind-polymorphism.md

   - no implicit foralls even for kind variables
   - no kind generalization, which means defaulting flexi meta kind variables to `*`
+- A kind variable mentioned explicitly in a type must always be bound by an explicit `forall`, unlike type variables for which Haskell adds an implicit `forall`.
-- When there is no explicit foralls, we add an implicit forall for not-in-scope *type* variables in the renamer and we kind generalize in the type checker
+- When there is no explicit `forall`, we add an implicit forall for not-in-scope *type* variables in the renamer, and we kind generalize in the type checker.
 - In the context of a function signature, an explicit forall binds its variables (type or kind) in the function equations (as it is currently the case for type variables).

 ```wiki